dapplets/unicode-escape-webpack-plugin/README.md

 # Unicode Escape Plugin for Webpack

-`unicode-escape-webpack-plugin` is a simple Webpack plugin that escapes all Unicode characters in your JavaScript files.
+`@dapplets/unicode-escape-webpack-plugin` is a simple Webpack plugin that escapes all Unicode characters in your JavaScript files.
 This is useful for ensuring compatibility with environments that do not support certain Unicode characters natively.

 ## Features